Anjok07/ultimatevocalremovergui/README.md

 ### Other Platforms

-This application can be run on Mac & Linux by performing a manual install (see the **Manual Developer Installation** section below for more information).
+UVR can run on macOS & Linux by performing a manual install (see the **Manual Developer Installation** section below for more information).
 Some features may not be available on non-Windows platforms.

 ## Application Manual